 They Never Bring Attention To Original Female Characters

-Continuing on from my last point, feminist fans are often the last people who actually ever like, never mind talk about female led series and fans.
+Continuing on from my last point, feminist fans are often the last people who actually ever like, never mind talk about female led series.

 Take a look at Claudia Boleyn.
 Now I certainly don’t hate Claudia Boleyn personally.
 She is a really nice, intelligent girl, and any time I have spoken to her on twitter she has always been nice.
 She just seems a little bit misguided to me.